johndoe@gmail.com

 Age recommendation: 14+

-Bullet doesn’t want to call a hostel home.
-Eritrean Girl was smuggled here in a lorry.
-Singing Boy dreams of seeing his name in lights and Garden Boy just wants to feel safe.
+Bullet doesn't want a hostel home.
+Eritrean Girl was smuggled in a lorry.
+Singing Boy dreams of fame, and Garden Boy just wants safety.

 Age recommendation: 3+